MindPointGroup/cloudfrunt/README.md

 * Because "test.disloops.com" was not added to the "Alternate Domain Names (CNAMEs)" field for the distribution, requests to "test.disloops.com" will fail.
 * Another user can create a CloudFront distribution and add "test.disloops.com" to the "Alternate Domain Names (CNAMEs)" field to hijack the domain.

-It is bizarre that the unique CloudFront distribution endpoint in the request is effectively ignored.
-Until that changes...
+While I understand that many CloudFront distributions share the same infrastructure, I think it is bizarre that the unique CloudFront distribution endpoints in the request are effectively ignored.

 #### Disclaimer